-restrictions valid among multiple states (such as individual state sovereignty, the retention of resources, environmental conservation, domestic industry protections, and fiscal aspects (generation of income through tariffs), etc.), interested states (usually importing countries) individually implement provisions (in addition to the WTO previsions) to regulate export restrictions by establishing specific rules (promises made on acceding to the WTO or bilateral agreements) in the existing circumstances.
+The current WTO Agreement contains a certain level of provisions regarding export restrictions.
+However, it also contains a range of exceptional provisions; based on awareness that the provisions are not always valid with regard to various export restrictions currently in effect, a debate is underway regarding the strengthening of these provisions.
+Since there are so many complexities to formulate effective rules export restrictions valid among multiple states (such as individual state sovereignty, the retention of resources, environmental conservation, domestic industry protections, and fiscal aspects (generation of income through tariffs), etc.), interested states (usually importing countries) individually implement provisions (in addition to the WTO previsions) to regulate export restrictions by establishing specific rules (promises made on acceding to the WTO or bilateral agreements) in the existing circumstances.

-(2) The impact of export limits (including economic perspectives)
+2. The impact of export limits (including economic perspectives)